MiyamotoAkira/website/_drafts/binding-and-assignment.md

 Above we are binding x to the value 5, and then we rebind x to the value 7.
 The idea is that you don't need to create multiple variables to hold each binding.

+Of course, instead of rebinding we could use piping.
+Which we will see on another post.

 ### Conclusions?

+Is interesting the fact that binding and assigment have the same notation in OOP languages.
+Most fo the time, you don't care what happens.
+You are considering the variable rather than the object.

+Is important to know where that distinction is necessary (F#), otherwise not sure if it is.
+I think I need to think a bit more about it.